 The policies represent our overarching requirements for the management of special events.
-In addition to these principles and policies, each agency reviewing special events has more specific requirements that applicants must meet
+In addition to these principles and policies, each agency reviewing special events has more specific requirements applicants must meet

 .
-Together, the policies and the department requirements help assure that events are managed in a way that keeps them in conformance with the principles.
+Together, the policies and the department requirements help assure events are managed in a way that keeps them in conformance with the principles.
 Principles

 Special events held in the City of Aspen will make a positive community contribution.
 Events will

 - Be consistent with the Aspen philosophy, contributing to growth in mind, body and spirit.

 - Take precautions to protect the health and safety of participants, residents, businesses and visitors.

 - Not adversely affect the long-term viability of permanent businesses.